PR Agency RFP Template That Exposes Hidden Costs and Team Bait-and-Switch

 8 sections · Generated by Complivex

-Agency Capabilities & Media Relationships
+Agency Capabilities and Media Relationships

-Team Structure & Time Commitments
+Team Structure and Time Commitments

 Crisis Management Infrastructure

-Pricing & Hidden Cost Disclosure
+Pricing and Hidden Cost Disclosure

-Performance Measurement & Technology Integration
+Performance Measurement and Technology Integration

-Industry Experience & Competitive Intelligence
+Industry Experience and Competitive Intelligence

-Contract Terms & Service Level Agreements
+Contract Terms and Service Level Agreements

-References & Case Study Requirements
+References and Case Study Requirements

-Mandates relevant client references, detailed case studies with measurable outcomes, and honest discussion of failures or client losses
+Mandates relevant client references, detailed case studies with measurable outcomes, and honest discussion of failures or client losses.

 Use this template to create your PR / Communications Agency RFP